Libensemble/libensemble/docs/tutorials/local_sine_tutorial.rst

 circumstances where Python's multiprocessing does not.
 In this section, we'll explore modifying the above code to use MPI instead of multiprocessing.

-We recommend MPICH_ for this tutorial, which can be found for a variety of systems here_.
-You also need ``mpi4py``, which can be downloaded via ``MPICC=$(which mpicc) pip3 install mpi4py``.
-If this doesn't work, try appending ``--user`` to the end of the command or ensure that MPI has been installed.
+We recommend the MPI distribution MPICH_ for this tutorial, which can be found for a variety of systems here_.
+You also need mpi4py_, which can be installed with ``pip3 install mpi4py``.
+If you'd like to use a specific version or distribution of MPI instead of MPICH, configure mpi4py with that MPI at installation with ``MPICC=<path/to/MPI_C_compiler> pip3 install mpi4py`` If this doesn't work, try appending ``--user`` to the end of the command.
+See the mpi4py_ docs for more information.

 Verify that MPI has installed correctly with ``mpirun --version``.